抽象

 Absurdist / 'That's so abstract'

 When Chinese Gen-Z calls something '抽象' (abstract), they don't mean Picasso — they mean 'this situation is so bizarre, chaotic, or unhinged that normal logic no longer applies.'
 It's the verbal equivalent of a shrug emoji crossed with an existential breakdown.
-Used to roast a friend's wild life choices, describe a surreal news story, or cope with the sheer absurdity of modern existence.
+Emerging around 2023, used to roast a friend's wild life choices, describe a surreal news story, or cope with the sheer absurdity of modern existence.
 Think 'cursed,' 'unhinged,' and 'deeply unreal' rolled into one tidy word.

 Cultural Context